- Charism Themes

 Student Ministry is a club open to juniors and seniors who are interested in growing in discipleship and evangelization in the context of the spirituality and mission of the Sisters of St. Joseph.
 The charism of the Sisters, since their founding in 1650, has been and continues to be unity, as in oneness, that all may be one in relationship with God and one another.
 Student ministers are given opportunities to experience spiritual growth and encourage this growth in their peers and the Academy community.

 Respect Life Club

 This club is committed to a consistent life ethic that respects the sanctity of all human life from conception to natural death.
 The club meets monthly and often hosts guest speakers on topics that deal with adding value to the human life.
-The members of the club also participate in the Bishop's Pro-Life Rally and March for Life in Washington, D.C.
+Members sponsor several events including service opportunities and lunchtime events to share Respect Life issues with the school community.
+Club members also participate in the Bishop's Pro-Life Rally, Louisiana Life March and March for Life in Washington, D.C.